West Colorado Springs composite deck with steel deck railing creates outdoor oasis

 12 – A Fortress Fe26 Black Sand metal panel railing with 3″ x 3″ posts and pressed dome post caps was installed on this gorgeous Redwood deck.

-Composite deck with black metal railing and cedar pergola
+Composite deck with metal deck railing and cedar pergola that features a pull down shade for privacy in Colorado Springs

 13 – This gorgeous deck with Cedar pergola incorporated a Fortress Fe26 railing with 3″ x 3″ metal posts and flat pyramid post caps.